DFE-Digital/login.dfe.infrastructure/README.md

 ## Post Deployment

+*All Add by pipeline secret will automaticly be added in the keyvault after pre deploy infrastrucute completes

-1. Add app insights instrumentation key in the keyvault with name `appInsightsInstrumentationKey`
+1. Add by pipeline, app insights instrumentation key in the keyvault with name `appInsightsInstrumentationKey`
-2. Add audit Service Bus Subscription Name in the keyvault with name  `auditServiceBusSubscriptionName`
+2. Add by pipeline, audit Service Bus Subscription Name in the keyvault with name  `auditServiceBusSubscriptionName`
-3. Add audit Service Bus Topic Name in the keyvault with name  `auditServiceBusTopicName`
+3. Add by pipeline, audit Service Bus Topic Name in the keyvault with name  `auditServiceBusTopicName`
-4. Add audit Sql Database Name in the keyvault with name  `auditSqlDbName`
+4. Add by pipeline, audit Sql Database Name in the keyvault with name  `auditSqlDbName`
-5. Add audit Sql Host Name in the keyvault with name  `auditSqlHostName`
+5. Add by pipeline, audit Sql Host Name in the keyvault with name  `auditSqlHostName`
 6. Add tenant Url in the keyvault with name `tenantUrl`
-7. Add cdn Assets Version in the keyvault with name `cdnAssetsVersion`
+7. Add by pipeline, cdn Assets Version in the keyvault with name `cdnAssetsVersion`
-8. Add cdn Host Name in the keyvault with name `cdnHostName`
+8. Add by pipeline, cdn Host Name in the keyvault with name `cdnHostName`
-9. Add all hosts/Urls names of the app services with the name schema `standalone<Appservice Full Name>HostName`.
+9. All Add by pipeline hosts/Urls names of the app services with the name schema `standalone<Appservice Full Name>HostName`.
 P.S For All frond end services use the Certificate domain/if not certificate exist for the domain use the app service default schema
 10. Add redis Connection in the keyvault with name `redisConn` & format `redis://:<primary key>@<resource name>:<port name>`
-11. Add Node start file path in the keyvault with name `platformGlobalNodeStart`
+11. Add by pipeline, Node start file path in the keyvault with name `platformGlobalNodeStart`
-12. Add Pm2 Instances in the keyvault with name `platformGlobalPm2Instances`
+12. Add by pipeline, Pm2 Instances in the keyvault with name `platformGlobalPm2Instances`
-13. Add Pm2 Execution Mode in the keyvault with name `platformGlobalPm2ExecMode`
+13. Add by pipeline, Pm2 Execution Mode in the keyvault with name `platformGlobalPm2ExecMode`
-14. Add Organisations Database Name in the keyvault with name `platformGlobalOrganisationsDatabaseName`
+14. Add by pipeline, Organisations Database Name in the keyvault with name `platformGlobalOrganisationsDatabaseName`
-15. Add Directories Database Name in the keyvault with name `platformGlobalDirectoriesDatabaseName`
+15. Add by pipeline, Directories Database Name in the keyvault with name `platformGlobalDirectoriesDatabaseName`
 16. Add user Feedback Url in the keyvault with name `userFeedbackUrl`
 17. Add support Email Address in the keyvault with name `supportEmailAddress`
 18. Add service Now url in the keyvault with name `SNContactUrl`
+19. Add google Analytics ID in the keyvault with name `googleAnalyticsID`
+20. Add gias settings in the keyvault with name `giasSettings`
+21. Add gias service username in the keyvault with name `giasServiceUsername`
+22. Add gias service url in the keyvault with name `giasServiceUrl`
+23. Add gias service password in the keyvault with name `giasServicePassword`
+24. Add gias application id in the keyvault with name `giasApplicationId`
+25. Add gias Data url in the keyvault with name `giasAllGroupsDataUrl`